Measurement-based deterministic imaginary time evolution

-We start by describing the general approach to performing imaginary time evolution, then illustrate our approach with several examples.
-Our aim will be to perform imaginary time evolution of a Hamiltonian $ H =\sum_{j=1}^N H^{(j)} $ , such that we obtain the ground state
+We start by describing the general approach to performing ITE, then illustrate our approach with several examples.
+Our aim will be to perform ITE of an arbitrary Hamiltonian $ H $, such that we obtain the ground state

 where $|\psi_0 \rangle$ is an arbitrary initial state and $ |E_0 \rangle $ is the ground state of $ H $.
-Here, $N $ is the number of terms in the Hamiltonian.
-Our approach will be to perform a Suzuki-Trotter decomposition \cite{suzuki1993improved,kapit2012non} such that

-where $ \epsilon = \tau/ T $ and we take the convention that the product operator performs the matrix multiplication in reverse order, i.e. $ j = 1 $ to $ j = N$ from right to left.
-In order to perform the imaginary time evolution for the $j$th term in the Hamiltonian, we approximate this by measurement operators that take a similar form to the exponential factors in (\ref{trotterexp}).
-One possible choice that we will use here are the operators realizing a weak measurement

-These are measurement operators satisfying $ {M_0^{(j)}}^\dagger M_0^{(j)} + {M_1^{(j)}}^\dagger M_1^{(j)} = I $, where $I$ is the identity matrix.
-By adding a suitable additional energy constant and normalizing the Hamiltonian $ H $, we may define (\ref{measexp}) such that the operators are positive.
-The exponentiated form of the operators may be verified by performing a low-order expansion of $ \epsilon $.
-For $ \epsilon \ll 1 $, each of the measurement outcomes occur with a probability $ \approx 1/2$.
-A variety of methods could be used to implement such measurements, we give a generic approach in the Supplementary Information.
-In short, an interaction with the measurement apparatus of the form $ {\cal H} = H^{(j)} \otimes Y $ can realize such a measurement.
-Throughout this paper we denote Pauli spin operators as $ X, Y, Z $.

-We may not simply replace the exponential factors in (\ref{trotterexp}) by the measurement operator $ M_0^{(j)}$ since the outcomes occur randomly.
-Nevertheless let us consider the sequence of measurements
+We start by constructing measurement operators that take a similar form to the exponentiated Hamiltonian (\ref{imagtime}).
+This can be achieved by performing a weak measurement of the Hamiltonian, with measurement operators